aerostack2/aerostack2.github.io/docs/_04_robot_behaviors/index.rst

        | Yaw: desired mode
        | Path: desired path with a list of poses with id.
        | Max speed: desired speed movement, in meters per second (m/s)
+   * - Follow Reference
+     - Keep the aircraft at given pose reference in the desired frame
+     - | Frame id: desired frame of the reference
+       | Yaw: desired mode
+       | Target reference: desired pose reference in the given frame.
+       | Max speed: desired speed movement in each of the axis, in meters per second (m/s)